mumme74/FastLED_Action/README.md

 //   __________________________________
 //  |                                  |
 //   ----------------------------------
-//  Leds strip led1 wraps around the O, L, and partly around Y. but we had to use another LEd strip to complete Y. These 2 strips are Controlled by CLEDController led1c and led2c
+//  Leds strip led1 wraps around the O, L, and partly around Y.
+//  But we had to use another LEd strip to complete Y.
+//  These 2 strips are Controlled by CLEDController led1c and led2c
-//  The led strip 2 continues around the underline so O and L are connected to led1c and Y and underline to led2c
+//  The led strip 2 continues around the underline so O and L are connected
+//  to led1c and Y and underline to led2c
 //